 All WVA programs are available for Alpine ski racers, Freeskiers, Freestyle Skiers, or Snowboarders.
 Over the past six years WVA has enrolled students from over 20 states and several foreign countries representing over 110 home schools.
 WVA has approximately 50 students.

 Click HERE to find the 2019-2020 school profile

 Being a student-athlete at WVA comes with many privileges and opportunities, as well as expectations for conduct.
 Attached here please find a copy of the WVA Student Handbook 2019-2020

 The full-term program is available to elite-level student-athletes in grades 9 to 12.
 This program is designed to meet the individualized needs of each student, balancing academics with a rigorous training and competition schedule.
 Small class size and highly trained faculty are hallmarks of our program.
 WVA is also the only snowsports academy in the East offering Advanced Placement courses.

 This program is a one-of-a-kind educational experience designed to be the path to Division 1 and National Team consideration and acceptance.

 November through March

-Winter term students bring work with them from their home school, and teachers at WVA are able to mirror or follow along with sending school curricula.
+The WVA Winter term program is available to student-athletes in grades 9-12.
+Students bring work with them from their home school, and teachers at WVA are able to mirror or follow along with sending school curricula.
 Teachers are skilled educators able to provide intellectually challenging, individualized instruction.
 WVA seamlessly integrates each student’s home school curriculum with his or her athletic training and competition schedule.

 Our Winter Term options allow student-athletes to spend a portion of their school year at home following such interests as sports, theatre or music.
 Many of our student-athletes excel in other sports and activities at their home schools, bringing a diversity of talent to WVA.